mdarocha/mdarocha.github.io/index.md

 My name is Marek.

-Professionally, I'm a full stack web developer using mostly the .NET platform on the backend, and Angular or React on the frontend.
+Professionally, I'm a full stack web developer using the .NET platform, Angular and React.
 I also have quite a bit of experience with Azure, and I'm a huge fan of IaC, having a lot of experience with Terraform.